compsyguy/TekkenBot/TekkenData/tekken_acadamy_readme.txt

 * The Overlay requires Tekken 7 to be in windowed or windowed borderless mode (switch first to windowed, THEN to borderless).
 * Tekken Academy is still very early in development and is prone to breaking.
 * Current useful funcationality:
-	Characters that are ready for the following: Akuma,
+	Characters that are ready for the following: Akuma, Alisa, Anna, Hwoarang, Shaheen
 *   Punish Practice:
       Need to be in practice mode, wall-less stage, CPU set to controller 2 keyboard.
       Displays a punishable move - how negative it is, then executes the move.